rethinkdb/rethinkdb-rs/3-cluster-administration/failover.md

 ## Example failover scenario using the web interface ##

 As soon as one server dies, the web interface reports an issue.
 If we click on the _Resolve issues_ button, we should see more information about the current issue.
-In our case, the unreachable server is a replica, and therefore we have not lost any write availability.
+In our case, the unreachable server is a secondary replica, and therefore we have not lost any write availability.

 ![Issue on the web interface](/assets/images/docs/administration/failover2.png)